 - In The Book of Life, Manolo's Grandmother is the only female Sanchez bullfighter.

-- The Disney Renaissance films were a bit bad about this, though some were improvements:
+- The Disney Renaissance films are a bit bad about this, although some are improvements:

 - Aladdin has only Jasmine.
 Aladdin's mother was originally in the film, but got cut.
 The protagonist (Aladdin), main villain (Jafar), best friend/mentor (Genie), and sidekicks (Abu and Carpet) are all male.
 The Sultan rounds out the cast of male characters.
 Female characters do populate the world so this is arguably faithfully reflecting the kind of world where power games are played out between men and Jasmine's story would revolve around the necessity of her finding a man to marry.
 It still doesn't solve the diversity/representation issue but it's somewhat logical.

 - Mulan - During most of the film, Mulan is with the Chinese Army, which wouldn't accept females at the time.
-(Which is why she had to disguise herself as a man)
+(Which is why she has to disguise herself as a man)

-- Megamind has a single Brainbot with a pink frill and lipstick.
+- Megamind has a single Brainbot out of hundreds with a pink frill and lipstick.
 The DVD commentary states that she was an Invoked Trope, and considered "the Smurfette of the Brainbots".

-- Susan/Ginormica is the only woman in the monster cast of Monsters vs. Aliens ("We are in the presence of the rare female monster.").
+- Susan/Ginormica is the only woman of the five monsters in Monsters vs. Aliens ("We are in the presence of the rare female monster.").
 However, she is the main character and has the most Character Development of anyone else, going from The Chick to Action Girl.
 The human cast is presented in a more even gender split, although not half-half.

 - 7 is the only female ragdoll in 9.
-The twins 3 and 4 never talk, so their gender is ambiguous, but that's still a 1/2/6 ratio.
+There are a total of nine dolls, and the twins 3 and 4 never talk, so their gender is ambiguous.
 Justified; they all seem to stem from the Scientist's soul, so odds of his soul containing a lot of feminine qualities are very low.

-- For all their perfection, one major complaint about Pixar is the lack of films that have a notable number of prominent female characters:
+- For all the praise they have recieved, one major complaint about Pixar is the lack of films that have a notable number of prominent female characters:

 - Toy Story's main cast includes a young boy's toy collection, with predictably male-oriented rather than girls' toys.
 Bo Peep was the only female in the cast, a domestic woman and Satellite Love Interest with no part in the main action.
 It's hinted that the sequels would add more female characters at the end by having Mr. Potato Head wishing for a Mrs. Potato Head to opened.